sanjay-gupta-uw/CS452-Realtime-Microkernel-Trains-/README-K3.md

 ## 1.0 Overview

-This program is written for K2 and implements the desired functionality:
+This program is written for K3 and implements the desired functionality:

-- FirstUserTask runs and creates a name server, rps server, and rps clients
+- FirstUserTask (FUT) runs and creates a name server, clock server, clock-notifier and client tasks that requests paramaters from FUT and delays according to the paramaters passed back.
-- RPSClients communication with server to play games OR
-- Change PERF=1 in Makefile and run performance test.

 ## 2.0 Program Operation